cdopt/cdopt.github.io/docs/_sources/md_files/tutorials/quick_start.md

-On the one hand, we can use the interface provided by `cdopt.core.Problem` class to retrieve the constraint dissolving function that adopts `scipy.optimize` package.
+On the one hand, we can use the interface provided by `cdopt.core.problem` class to retrieve the constraint dissolving function that adopts `scipy.optimize` package.

 ```python
 cdf_fun_np = problem_test.cdf_fun_vec_np